Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Method

 \subsection{Pose Estimation}

-Once the unsupervised model is trained, 3D keypoints are extracted using the procedure explained in Section~\ref{sec:Unsup-3D-kpts}.
-To verify the quality of the learned unsupervised 3D keypoints $\bX = \{\bX_n\}_{n=1}^{N} $, we map them to the pose labels $\bY = \{ \bY_m\}_{m=1}^{M}$, specifying body-joint locations, using a simple linear or two hidden-layer multi-layer perceptron (MLP) $\theta$ by minimizing
+Once the unsupervised model is trained, 3D keypoints are extracted using the procedures explained in Sections~\ref{sec:Unsup-3D-kpts} and \ref{sec:unsup_sv}, for multi-view and single-view setups respectively.
+To verify the quality of the discovered unsupervised 3D keypoints $\bX = \{\bX_n\}_{n=1}^{N} $, we map them to the pose labels $\bY = \{ \bY_m\}_{m=1}^{M}$, specifying body-joint locations, using a simple linear or two hidden-layer multi-layer perceptron (MLP) $\theta$ by minimizing

-Note that the pose labels are only used to evaluate the quality of the predicted unsupervised 3D keypoints through this mapping.
-They are not used for training the 3D keypoint model.
+Note that the pose labels are only used to evaluate the quality of the discovered 3D keypoints through this mapping.
+They are not used for training the unsupervised 3D keypoint model, described in Sections \ref{sec:view-dependent} to \ref{sec:unsup_sv}.